Classification: Histone Deacetylase Inhibitor

 - Bleeding: This medication can cause bleeding and it can take longer than usual for you to stop bleeding.
 Notify your oncology team if you develop any signs of bleeding: blood in your stool or black stools (looks like tar), pink or brown urine, if you vomit blood or vomit that looks like coffee grounds, cough up blood, bruise easily, have bleeding gums or nosebleeds, or become confused, have a change in speech/ slurred speech, or a bad headache.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 For women, effective birth control is necessary during treatment and for at least three months after treatment.
+For men, effective birth control is necessary during treatment and for at least 6 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-For men, condoms should be used during treatment and for six months after the last dose is administered.